umbraco/UmbracoDocs/Reference/Security/index.md

 # Security

-In this article you will find everything you need regarding security within Umbraco.
+In this article, you will find everything you need regarding security within Umbraco.

 ## [The Umbraco Trust Center](https://umbraco.com/about-us/trust-center/)

-On our main website we have a dedicated security section which provides all the details you need to know about security within the Umbraco CMS.
+On our main website, we have a dedicated security section which provides all the details you need to know about security within the Umbraco CMS.
 This includes how to report a vulnerability.

 ## [SSL/HTTPS](use-https.md)

-We highly encourage the use of HTTPS on Umbraco websites especially in production environments.
+We highly encourage the use of HTTPS on Umbraco websites, especially in production environments.
 By using HTTPS you greatly improve the security of your website.

 In the "Use HTTPS" article you can learn more about how to use HTTPS and how to set it up.